-2.10 Heat Progress
+2.9 Heat Progress

-- 2.10.01 All 5 robots must start inside one of the 6 available starting zones located on the two upper platforms and on the lower level. - 2.10.02 All heats are 5 minutes in duration.
-When the heat time is over, all parts of all robots must stop moving.
-All the points generated by the team due to the motion of their robots after the heat ends will be canceled.
-Although an estimate might appear on the screens near the playing field, the remaining time until the end of a heat is controlled by the head referee. - 2.10.03 Team members may not interfere with or touch any element of the playing field, robots or GPs during the heat.
+2.9.01 All heats are 5 minutes in duration.
+When the heat time is over, all parts of the robots must stop moving.
+GPs will be considered only when they stop moving, even if that occurs after the heat time is over.
+All the points generated by a team due to the motion of their robots after the heat ends will be cancelled.
+Although an estimate might appear on the screens near the playing field, the remaining time until the end of a heat is controlled by the head referee.

+2.9.02 Team members may not interfere with or touch any element of the playing field, robots or GPs during the heat.

-- 2.10.04 The robots cannot damage the playing field or the GPs. - 2.10.05 All robots must be labelled with the school's name (either full or shortened) and number.
-These two elements must be clearly visible to the crowd and referees.
-If these elements are not all visible, the robot will not be allowed to participate in the heat.
-Adding the robot's name (if any) is optional. - 2.10.06 If a robot is not able to fully exit its starting zone during the heat for whatever reason and is not actively trying to score points from its starting zone, or if it is simply absent, it will be considered as an inactive robot.
-Robots with one or more inactive robots on their team will receive a 20% bonus of their total score for the heat for each inactive robot to compensate for the disadvantage of playing with less teammates.
-Inactive robots will be removed from the playing field after 30 seconds of inactivity to prevent them from blocking play. - 2.10.07 If a robot makes it out of its starting zone and stops moving for whatever reason, it will be considered a broken robot.
-If the robot breaks before it meets the sharing requirements, then it will not share the team's score, but the other robot's score (from the same team) will not be multiplied by 1.2, because, initially, the broken robot was an active robot.
-Broken robots will be removed from the playing field after 30 seconds of inactivity to prevent them from blocking play. - 2.10.08 If a robot is not able to move out of its starting zone but is actively participating in the making of points, it will share the team's points. - 2.10.09 Following the buzzer signaling the end of play, team members are not allowed to enter the playing field, to touch any robot, or to touch the GPs before they are cleared to do so by the head referee.
-It is essential that the configuration of the GPs, at the end of the heat, remain intact for scoring purposes.
-The head referee will indicate when the team members are allowed to enter the playing field.
+2.9.03 Robots may not damage the GPs or any playing field element.

+2.9.04 All robots must be labelled with the school's name (either full or shortened) and number, as well as its assigned team colour for the heat using the CRC-provided coloured signage.
+These three elements must be clearly visible to the crowd, referees and announcer.
+If these elements are not all clearly visible, the robot will not be allowed to participate in the heat.
+Adding the robot's name (if any) is optional.

+2.9.05 If a robot is not able to fully exit its starting zone during the heat for whatever reason and is not actively trying to score points from its starting zone, or if it is simply absent, it will be considered an inactive robot.
+A robot teaming up with an inactive robot will see its score multiplied by 1.5 to compensate for the disadvantage of playing alone.
+Inactive robots will be removed from the playing field after 30 seconds of inactivity to prevent them from blocking play.

+2.9.06 If a robot makes it out of its starting zone and stops moving for whatever reason, it will be considered a broken robot.
+If the robot breaks before it meets the sharing requirements, then it will not share the team's score, but the other robot's score (from the same team) will not be multiplied by 1.5, because, initially, the broken robot was an active robot.
+Broken robots will be removed from the playing field after 30 seconds of inactivity to prevent them from blocking play.

+2.9.07 Following the buzzer/whistle signaling the end of the heat, team members are not allowed to enter the field, touch any robot, or touch the GPs before they are cleared to do so by the head referee.
+It is essential that the configuration of the GPs, at the end of the heat, remains intact for scoring purposes.
+Teams must give back the GPs on board of their robot before leaving the playing field.

-2.11 Pilot and Co-pilot
+2.10 Pilot and Co-pilot